IMPORTANT REMINDERS: Fall 2016

 Independent Studies and Internships

-For the Fall 2015 term, students must file the form for an independent study or internship by Tuesday, September 8th .
+For the Fall 2016 term, students must file the form for an independent study or internship by Tuesday, September 6th .
 The form must be filled out completely and submitted online by the student.
-The Registrar's Office will forward the form to the appropriate instructor and department chair.
-Failure to submit the form online by the deadline will result in the form being returned to the student and the petition denied.
+The Office of the Registrar will forward the form to the appropriate instructor and department chair. *Failure to submit the form online by the deadline will result in the form being returned to the student and the petition denied.*

-The Registrar’s Office needs your current address and phone number.
-If you have moved or changed your phone number, please notify the Registrar’s Office immediately.
+The Office of the Registrar needs your current address and phone number.
+If you have moved or changed your phone number, please notify the Office of the Registrar immediately.